Polish Books Coming to English Readers in 2020

 #language & literature

-default, Still from 'Blinded by the Lights', directed by Krzysztof Skonieczny, photo: HBO, center, slepnac-od-swiatel-hbo-10_0.jpg
+English Readers in 2020, Still from 'Blinded by the Lights', directed by Krzysztof Skonieczny, photo: HBO, center, slepnac-od-swiatel-hbo-10_0.jpg

 After a positive 2019, Polish literature looks all set to reach even more readers in 2020.
 Prepare yourselves for new books by Tokarczuk, Szabłowski, Twardoch and others.

-After 2019 saw a Nobel Prize for Olga Tokarczuk and many new translations available in bookstores, expectations for Polish literature this year are modestly rising among publishers and literary agents.
+After 2019 saw a Nobel Prize for Olga Tokarczuk and many new translations available in bookstores, expectations for Polish literature this year are modestly rising amongst publishers and literary agents.
 Here’s a look at what translators have prepared for us readers this year, with a few hints about what’s coming in 2021.

 New Polish Books in English Translation Coming in 2019